This post may contain affiliate links. Please read the disclosure policy to learn more.

 To make this Key lime parfait, gather the following ingredients:

-• Whipping Cream – Or heavy cream, in the US.
+- Whipping Cream – Or heavy cream, in the US.
 You’ll need about 1 1/4 cups.
-Make sure it’s nice and cold!
+Make sure it’s very cold.

-• Vanilla Extract – For flavoring the whipped cream.
-If you have a bottle of vanilla bean paste, that will work, too!
+- Vanilla Extract – For flavoring the whipped cream.
+If you have a bottle of vanilla bean paste, that will work, too.
+Or, substitute the scrapings of one vanilla pod.

-• Lime Curd – You can make your parfaits with my homemade lime curd recipe, or substitute a store-bought curd.
+- Lime Curd – You can use my homemade lime curd recipe, or substitute a store-bought curd.

-• Crushed Cookies- You can make this recipe using graham crackers (if you’re in the US) or digestive biscuits (in the UK).
-Either will work.
+- Crushed Cookies – Both graham crackers (if you’re in the US) or digestive biscuits (in the UK) will work.

-• White Chocolate – Try to choose a good-quality, good-tasting white chocolate.
-Chop the pieces fairly finely.
-You could even shave the chocolate into curls if you’re feeling extra-fancy.
+- White Chocolate – Choose a good-quality, good-tasting white chocolate.
+Finely chop the pieces, or shave the chocolate into curls using a vegetable peeler.

 Key Lime vs. Lime

-Regular limes (a.k.a.
-Persian limes) and Key limes are similar, but not exactly the same.
-Persian limes are larger, with a thick, bright green skin, mild flavor, and seedless interior—these are the limes you’ll usually find at your local supermarket.
+Regular limes (Persian limes) and Key limes are similar, but not exactly the same.
+Persian limes are larger, with a thick, bright green skin, mild flavor, and seedless interior.
+These are the limes you’ll usually find at your local supermarket.
 On the other hand, Key limes run smaller, with a thin, yellowish skin and more seeds.
-Key limes also feature a stronger flavor and increased acidity, and they spoil faster than grocery store Persian limes.
+Key limes also feature a stronger flavor and increased acidity, and they tend to spoil faster than grocery store Persian limes.

 Lime Parfait Recipe Tips and Tricks